 objects has been made consistent with single attribute assignment

 foois now called beforebaz.
-Similarly, for multiple assignments
+Similarly, for multiple assignmentsto constants, left-to-right evaluation order is used.
+With this

 The following evaluation order is now used: